oldnapalm/CoordRecorder/README.md

 When finished adding waypoints, use `csv_to_course` to read the file `CoordRecorder_CSV.txt` and save the file `1000-1.0.0.json`

-You can copy the coordinates from `CoordRecorder_CSV.txt` and paste in https://gtagmodding.com/maps/gta5/ to view the points on the map.
+`csv_to_course` copies the formatted data to the clipboard, you can paste it in https://gtagmodding.com/maps/gta5/ (multi-find) to view the points on the map.

 ## Testing courses